flyingmachine/nanoc-blog/content/penguins/my-failed-social-web-experiment.md

 sadly had no direct way of finding out.
 After all, everyone was anonymous.
 Not knowing what else, to do, I tried using Google Translate to see what people were saying.
 One post in particular stood out.
-It's probably irretrieval now, but a young man essentially wrote, "Help, I am a gay man living in Iran.
+It's probably irretrievable now, but a young man essentially wrote, "Help, I am a gay man living in Iran.
 I cannot tell anyone, or I will be killed.
 Please, someone help me."

 To this day, that post haunts me.
 Who was this young man?
 Was he able to find help?
 Where is he today, and is he OK?